 The Y in Australia is in the unique position of being employer to approximately 6,000 young people as part of its team of 11,500 paid staff and almost 1,000 volunteers, as well as service provider to many more.
-In fact, we see 16 million Australian visits or participations in our programs and services – almost half of which are by children or young people – across over 600 sites – many of which are in regional and rural areas across the nation.
+In fact, we see 16 million Australian visits or participations in our programs and services annually – and almost half of these are by children or young people, across our 600+ sites, many of which are in regional and rural areas across the nation.

 A career in designing systems to improve access for all